Ashvin-G/Virtual-Mouse/README.md

 ## Prerequisite
 The program was completely written using Python 3.7.0 in association with several other libraries such as OpenCV and Numpy for image processing, Google's MediaPipe library for human hand pose estimation.
-This program also utilizes IP Camera Android Application for image acquisition.
+This program also utilizes IP Camera Android Application for image acquisition which is freely availabale on Play Store.
+> **_NOTE:_**  If the resolution and quality of builtin Webcam is good enough then there is no necessity of IP Camera Application